The Kinkaid School: The Richmond Campus

 The School's second location was at the intersection of Richmond and Graustark in the Neartown neighborhood.
 The School moved to this location in the fall of 1924.
 The School had its first Open House that year to celebrate the new facility.
-This tradition continues today.
 Kinkaid also added its upper school program beginning in the late 1920s.
 After more than thirty years, the school eventually outgrew its campus and was forced to look for a new location.
 The administration bought land in Piney Point Village.
-When the School moved, most of the buildings built by Kinkaid on the Richmond campus were torn down by the new tenants.
-Some of the old Kinkaid buildings remained for many years, but all had been torn down by 2005.

 Piney Point Village campus

 Since 1957 and through the present day, the School has been situated on a 40 acre site in the city of Piney Point Village, an enclave of Houston, at the junction of 201 Kinkaid School Drive and San Felipe.
 Kinkaid introduced uniforms for its lower and middle school students beginning in the early 1960s.
 Upper school students have never been required to wear uniforms.
 Beginning in 1970, Kinkaid adopted what was known as an "open enrollment" policy.

 Beginning in the early 1990s, the campus began a large construction program in an effort to modernize its facilities.
 A new lower school building was constructed, and the old building was torn down, along with the "little" gym and lower school art and science buildings.
 A new middle school building was also constructed, and the existing upper school was expanded into the old middle school building.
 A new auditorium and cafeteria were built, and the remaining campus buildings were renovated.

 In addition to the physical changes on campus, the fifth grade was moved from lower school to middle school.

+Since 2022, improvements to the school have been made through Kinkaid's "All In" plan, which featured large-scale campus renovations and restructuring.
+The plan, set to finish in August 2026, will completely rebuild campus buildings, upgrade and modernize facilities, restructure curriculum, and a move towards an expanded class size.
+As of May 2024, the total amount raised for the campaign was over $141 million.
+In June 2025, the new Upper School was completed in time for the 2025-2026 school year.